 A typical exam takes up to 90 minutes.

 - Where can I take a MOS exam?

 All Microsoft Office Specialist exams are administered by Certiport.
 Direct your questions about exam schedules and pre-registration to the Certiport location where you intend to take the exam.

 - Are MOS exams available in different languages?

-Yes, Microsoft offers localised exams for the MOS certification.
+Yes, Microsoft offers localized exams for the MOS certification.

 - Where can I find my exam results?

 Exam results are displayed on your screen immediately after you complete an exam.
 Those who pass will receive (by post) an official certificate within approximately two to three weeks.

 Learn the benefits of certification